williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 Whether Orch-OR is correct remains unknown.
 It might be a beautiful idea that doesn't pan out, or it might be the key to understanding consciousness.
 The only way to know is through experiments.

 As consciousness research advances, Orch-OR remains one of the most testable and intriguing proposals.
-Its predictions about anesthetics, quantum coherence, and microtubule function provide a path forward—even if the path proves the theory wrong.
+Its predictions about anesthetics, quantum coherence, and microtubule function provide a path forward even if the path proves the theory wrong.

 The appeal of Orch-OR is its audacity.
 It doesn't tinker around the edges of the consciousness problem.
 It proposes a radical integration of quantum mechanics, gravity, and biology to explain the most mysterious phenomenon in the universe.